MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/uwp.md

 - Be familiar with [Login basics and Best Practices](../../authentication/login/login-basics-best-practices.md).

 > [!NOTE]
-> it is *very important* that you are using the Windows 10 operating system, are logged in with a verified Microsoft account, and have configured an access interface such as PIN.
+> it is *very* important that you use the Windows 10 operating system, are logged in with a verified Microsoft account, and have configured an access interface such as PIN.
 If these requirements are *not* met, the app will fail without any useful explanation of why.

 ## Preparing a Visual Studio project